-You can listen here, or subscribe with iTunes or your favorite podcast app.
+You can listen here, and you can subscribe with Apple Podcasts or your favorite podcast app with our RSS feed.
 If you’re interested in being on the tasting panel for an upcoming episode, just use our contact form to get in touch!

 This time around, we’re on the road in Victoria, British Columbia to taste four whiskies from four different countries with some of the folks from The Strath whisky and spirits shop as part of the annual Victoria Whisky Festival.
 Pat Dunlop, Adam Bradshaw, Dan Rampling, and Emily de Korte tasted the Bernheim 7-year-old Straight Wheat Whiskey from Kentucky, Penderyn’s Madeira Finish Welsh single malt, the Glenglassaugh Revival single malt from Scotland, and Nikka’s Coffey Malt from Japan.

 Links: The Strath | Victoria Whisky Festival | Bernheim | Penderyn | Glenglassaugh | Nikka